-Should parents lose custody of severely obese children if they are unable to control their kids’ weight?
-A recent editorial in a popular medical journal argues, yes.
+Should parents lose child custody of severely obese children if they are unable to control their kids’ weight?
+According to a child custody attorney, a recent editorial in a popular medical journal argues, yes.
 The authors believe that the government should be allowed to intervene in extreme cases.

 The article in Wednesday’s Journal of the American Medical Association stated that parents have lost custody of obese children in the past and putting children temporally in foster care is in some cases more ethical than obesity surgery.